iworks/og/readme.txt

 * twitter:description - the same like og:description
 * twitter:image - the same like og:image
 * twitter:player - the same like og:video
+* og:see_also - Pinterest related if you use supported "related posts" plugin

 = What plugin add for a single WooCommerce product? =